alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 We can see that:
 - TV spend, print spend, competitor sales and Facebook spend are statistically significant
-- Print spend has the largest positive effect at increasing revenue
+- Print spend has the largest positive effect at increasing revenue of each direct marketing input
+- A largest positive intercept suggests that this company has a strong baseline of sales

 ```r